somework/composer-symlinks/README.md

 License
 -------

 This component is under the MIT license.
-See the complete license in the [LICENSE] file.
+See the complete license in the [LICENSE](LICENSE) file.

 Reporting an issue or a feature request
 ---------------------------------------

-Issues and feature requests are tracked in the [Github issue tracker].
+Issues and feature requests are tracked in the [Github issue tracker](https://github.com/somework/composer-symlinks/issues).